Biden harnesses Defense Production Act to speed vaccinations and production of protective equipment

 But Tim Manning, supply coordinator for the White House’s coronavirus response, said the action taken by the Trump administration was limited.
 The new administration will expand the priority ratings to include more equipment, he said, identifying filling pumps and filtration units as examples.

-Pfizer did not respond to a request for comment.
-The company, as part of material released ahead of its fourth-quarter earnings call, indicated this week that it could deliver 200 million doses of its vaccine to the United States by May, two months earlier than its initial target of July.
+Pfizer spokeswoman Amy Rose did not comment on the announcement but said, “Our teams continue to work closely on our production as our commercial ramp-up progresses.”
+The company, as part of material released ahead of its fourth-quarter earnings call this week, indicated it could deliver 200 million vaccine doses to the United States by May, two months earlier than its initial July target.
 Its global estimate is 2 billion doses by year’s end.

-The company, which has so far lagged behind Moderna in manufacturing of doses destined for the United States, has told the Biden administration it can scale up significantly starting this month, according to federal officials familiar with the conversations.
-Federal officials have also said they’re looking at the possibility of having other vaccine manufacturers complete aspects of the production for authorized vaccines.
+The company, which has lagged behind Moderna in manufacturing doses destined for the United States, has told the Biden administration it can scale up significantly starting this month, according to federal officials familiar with the conversations.
+Federal officials have also said they’re looking at the possibility of having other vaccine manufacturers complete aspects of the production of authorized vaccines.

 The new ratings for Pfizer, along with moves to expand the supply of at-home coronavirus tests and surgical gloves, marked the Biden administration’s first formal use of the Defense Production Act, Manning said.

 During the transition, Biden and his advisers promised aggressive use of the law, which was invoked 18 times by the Trump administration in relation to vaccine production.
-Current and former federal health officials said departments had already made extensive use of the law’s authorities and warned that any new action might not have an immediate payoff, while having unwanted ramifications throughout the medical supply chain.
+Current and former federal health officials said departments had already made extensive use of the law’s authorities, and warned that any new action might not have an immediate payoff, while causing unwanted ramifications throughout the medical supply chain.

 “It’s not a flip-a-switch solution,” said one health official, who spoke on the condition of anonymity to address sensitive matters.
 “It was absolutely all explored under the previous administration.”

-Manning, however, said the Biden administration was taking steps to expand domestic production of critical equipment needed for the pandemic response, though he declined to name specific companies involved.
+Manning, however, said the Biden administration was taking steps to use the law to expand domestic production of critical equipment for the pandemic response, though he declined to name specific companies involved.
 The White House also did not respond to a request for comment about the cost of the efforts.

 He said the administration was using powers under the Defense Production Act to boost domestic manufacturing of at-home coronavirus tests.
 With the investments, Manning said, 61 million such tests would be available by the summer.

 Earlier this week, the administration announced that it was buying 8.5 million of the rapid tests from the Australian company Ellume.
-In addition, the United States is investing in six more suppliers to “rapidly surge domestic testing capability,” Manning said.
-The investments, he said, would help private-sector partners construct new plants and build new production lines, with the aim of building resilience against disruptions to the supply chain.
+It will also invest in six more suppliers to “rapidly surge domestic testing capability,” Manning said.
+The investments will help private-sector partners construct new plants and build new production lines, with the aim of building resilience against disruptions to the supply chain, he said.

 The actions also extend to the supply of personal protective equipment.
 Manning said the federal government would use the Defense Production Act to spur domestic manufacturing of surgical gloves, for which the country is currently almost entirely dependent on overseas suppliers.